Is Dark Chocolate Vegan?

 Reason Why Dark Chocolate Becomes Non-Vegan

 In its most basic form, dark chocolate is high-cacao chocolate; nevertheless, is dark chocolate devoid of dairy?
-Unfortuitously, the presence of a high cacao rating does not guarantee that there will not be dairy present in the product.
-Many types of dark chocolate are not genuinely made of milk-free chocolate, which means they are not suitable for vegans.
+Unfortunately, the presence of a high cacao rating does not guarantee that there will not be dairy present in the product.
+Many types of commercially processed dark chocolate are not genuinely made of milk-free chocolate, which means they are not suitable for vegans.

 How To Tell If Dark Chocolate Is Vegan?